 When possible, make a phone call or use a video chat app so you can hear tone of voice and see faces.

 Don't forget that laughter is the best medicine!
-Share funny videos with your friends and family.
 If you don’t feel like laughing…that's ok.
 Try faking it.
 Science says that even fake laughing can improve health and reduce stress.
-Don't believe me?
-Watch the video about Laughter Yoga below and then give it a try.
+Watch this video about Laughter Yoga below and then give it a try.